medium-roast/TwitterPipe/README.md

 :-------------------------:
 | <em>Project diagram of popular_hashtags</em> |

  * `word_monitor` implements a positive/negative word monitor for public tweets using Kafka and Spark.
 Kafka serves as a message broker that is highly efficient for large-scale data processing.
-In this project, Kafka takes the Twitter APIs as the producer and Spark as the consumer.
-Spark reads data from Kafka and performs microbatch processing every second.
+In this project, we create a topic `twitter-stream` in Kafka to store twitter stream data.
+The producer (Twitter APIs) writes to that topic; the consumer (Spark) reads data from the same topic and performs microbatch processing every second.
 The program runs for 10 seconds by default and produces a plot showing the positive/negative word counts in every second during that period.

 | <img src="demo/diagram2.PNG" width="600"> |
 :-------------------------: